Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 \subsubsection{Anonymization Techniques}

 In the following, we present the suitable methods for hand motion anonymization, with the exception of mouse movements as we did not find any suitable papers for it.

 \paragraph{Random Perturbation} Maiorana et al.~\cite{maiorana_bioconvolving_2011} propose a template protection method for online handwriting which splits a handwriting sequence into segments and then randomly mixes the segments before convoluting them.
 The same shuffling approach is taken by Maiti et al.~\cite{maiti_smartwatch-based_2016} to prevent keystroke inference attacks via wrist-worn accelerometers, however, they do not convolute the segments.
-Another study investigating the permutation of keystrokes is performed by Vassallo et al.~\cite{vassallo_privacy-preserving_2017}.
+The approach was only evaluated with 4 participants.
+Another study investigating the permutation of keystrokes is performed by Vassallo et al.~\cite{vassallo_privacy-preserving_2017}, in their evaluation they only investigate the utility reduction.
 Goubaru et al.~\cite{goubaru_consideration_2014} propose a template protection scheme for online handwriting templates.
 They extract the pattern ID for a user by using a common template.
 The pattern ID is then XORed with a secret that was encoded by an error-correcting code.
 The result is stored as the template.
 For the verification, the pattern ID is again extracted and then XORed with the template.

 \paragraph{Noise Injection} To prevent the identification in browsers via keystroke timings Monaco et al.~\cite{monaco_obfuscating_2017} investigate two noise injection strategies: delay mixing and interval mixing.
 Delay mixing adds random noise to the timing of a keystroke and interval mixing which draws a new arrival time for each keystroke, depending on a randomly drawn interval.
-A similar approach to delay mixing is also investigated by Migdal et al.~\cite{migdal_keystroke_2019} which also add delays to keystroke timings.
+Their results show a reduction of identification of about 40\%.
+A similar approach to delay mixing is also investigated by Migdal et al.~\cite{migdal_keystroke_2019} which also adds delays to keystroke timings.
+Shahid et al.~\cite{shahid_evaluating_2021} propose to use the Laplace mechanism on the 2D coordinates of handwritten text to achieve local differential privacy.

 \paragraph{Coarsening} Vassallo et al.~\cite{vassallo_privacy-preserving_2017} explore suppression of keystrokes to preserve the content of the typed text in a continuous authentication scenario.
-Maiti et al.~\cite{maiti_smartwatch-based_2016} propose two coarsening methods to prevent keystroke inference attacks via wrist-worn accelerometers.
+Maiti et al.~\cite{maiti_smartwatch-based_2016} also focus on keystrokes privacy and propose two coarsening methods to prevent keystroke inference attacks via wrist-worn accelerometers.
 In their first approach, they simply detect if a user is typing via several features and then block the access to the accelerometer data to prevent attacks.
 Their second method reduces the sampling rate of the accelerometer.